-Making a Real-World Impact Through Biomedical Innovation
+Making an Impact Through Biomedical Innovation

 Tammy Martin is an instructor at Mt.
 Vernon Township High School in Mt.
 Vernon, Illinois, and teaches in both the Health Science Department and the PLTW Biomedical Science Department.
 This is Tammy’s ninth year teaching and sixth year teaching PLTW Biomedical Science.
 Tammy became a Master Teacher in Human Body Systems (HBS) three years ago.

 Mt.
 Vernon Township High School offered the PLTW Biomedical Science capstone class Biomedical Innovation (BI) for the first time during the 2015-16 school year.
 It was a huge accomplishment to implement the first class of the program’s sequence – Principles of Biomedical Science (PBS) – five years ago.
 But to eventually offer all four years of the PLTW Biomedical Science curriculum to our students feels like an even more incredible success.
 At our school, I am the sole instructor for this program, and I absolutely love it!
 It has brought a challenging class to our students and one that they walk away from truly enriched with knowledge and skills!